 Hidden away on the tip of Mexico’s Yucatan Peninsula is a magical place full of color.
 These stunning cotton-candy pink lakes filled with salt are called Las Coloradas.

-I rented a car and drove up from Playa del Carmen with my girlfriend Anna (AnnaEverywhere.com) to check out the biosphere reserve, but it’s these strange pink lakes that really steal the show!
+Anna and I have visited Mexico’s pink lakes a few times now, renting a car and driving up from Playa del Carmen to check out the biosphere reserve, but it’s these strange pink lakes that really steal the show!

 Mayan Salt Production